 Gradient (Slope) of a Straight Line

-To calculate the Gradient:
+To find the gradient:

 Gradient = Change in YChange in X gradient